Next Article in Journal

 4.1.
 Order of Acquisition of Inflectional Morphemes in L1 and L2 Acquisition

 It is well documented that in the early 1970s, Brown (1973), in addressing the question of uniformity of morpheme acquisition in language development, logged the acquisition order for 14 morphemes across three English-acquiring children9.
 Although there is some disagreement and controversy regarding the acquisition studies (see, for example, Long and Sato (1984) on the issues of methodological approaches and Goldschneider and DeKeyser (2005) for an overview of morpheme studies), Brown (1973) found that the plural morpheme ‘-s’, marking number, was the third morpheme to be acquired.
 That is, after the child has acquired the present progressive ‘-ing’ and prepositions, such as ‘in’.
 Whilst irregular past was the fifth morpheme in the acquisition order, regular past ‘–ed’ was not acquired until later (the ninth morpheme logged), followed by third person singular agreement ‘-s’.
 This is much later than acquisition of possessive ‘-s’, which is acquired after irregular past (which is itself acquired after plural ‘-s’).
 There are a number of possible explanations for this order of acquisition (see Goldschneider and DeKeyser (2005) for a meta-analysis of some of key acquisition studies in relation to the determinants of perceptual salience, semantic complexity, morphophonological regularity, syntactic category, and frequency).
 Investigating whether L2 child acquisition would follow a different pattern of inflectional morpheme acquisition from L1 acquisition, Dulay and Burt (1973) examined the acquisition of eight morphemes by L1 Spanish and L1 Mandarin children.
 It was found that there were similarities in the acquisition order by the L2 learners, but the order differed from that reported in L1 acquisition by Brown (1973).
 At the same time, although the acquisition order varied between Brown’s (1973) and Dulay and Burt’s (1973) studies, plural ‘-s’ still preceded third person singular ‘-s’, but possessive ‘-s’ was acquired later by the L2 learners (following third person singular agreement) compared to earlier L1 acquisition.
-Nguyen and Newton (2022) found that acquisition of third person singular agreement by Vietnamese EFL university students lagged behind that of copula ‘be’, supporting the English-acquiring child L1 order of acquisition.
+Nguyen and Newton (2022) found that acquisition of third person singular agreement by Vietnamese English as a Foreign Language (EFL) university students lagged behind that of copula ‘be’, supporting the English-acquiring child L1 order of acquisition.
 However, based on written output, Murakami and Alexopoulou (2016) propose that the order and accuracy of acquisition for L2 morphemes is directly linked to L1 influence rather than a universal order of acquisition.
 A relevant link in relation to the current study, then, is this apparent delay and omission of the ‘-s’ morpheme when it marks third person singular agreement versus plural number on nouns, which is seemingly common to both English-acquiring children and L2 English child and adult learners.
 As discussed in Section 3, the current study is set within the context of L1 transfer of prosodic representation in line with the PTH, which, it is argued, can, at least to some extent, explain the suppliance and omission rates of L2 inflectional morphology across L1s.
 However, a challenge to the theory is the disparity in production of third person singular agreement compared to plural marking on nouns, particularly when the inflectional morpheme and prosodic representation are the same.

 In considering the role of different predictors in explaining the developmental order of L2 functional morphology, Goldschneider and DeKeyser (2005, p.
-63) note that alongside the five determinants considered above, more research needs to be conducted to identify the role of other predictors, such as L1 transfer.
-Similarly, although the authors include the examination of perceptual salience as a determinant in the meta-analysis, there is no reference to the role of the listener in relation to the acquisition and suppliance of functional morphology.
+63) note that alongside the five determinants (noted in the previous paragraph), more research needs to be conducted to investigate the role of other predictors, such as L1 transfer.
+Although the authors include the examination of perceptual salience as a determinant in the meta-analysis, there is no reference to the role of the listener in relation to the acquisition and suppliance of functional morphology.
 That is, for example, the apparent omission of L2 inflectional morphology as a consequence of the perceptual limitations of the (native speaker) listener, rather than a deficit in acquisition of a specific inflectional morpheme by the L2 speaker.
 The phenomenon of covert contrasts considered in this paper is set in the context of the variability of suppliance and non-suppliance of ‘-s’ in third person singular agreement compared to the more regular suppliance of ‘-s’ marking plural nouns.
-This is especially so considering covert contrasts have been attested in L1 acquisition for the last 50 years or so (e.g., Gibbon and Lee 2017b), but that current research suggests that they are perhaps more prevalent and widespread in child productions than previously thought (see, for example, Gibbon and Lee 2017a).
+This is especially so considering covert contrasts have been attested in L1 acquisition for the last 50 years or so (e.g., Gibbon and Lee 2017b), but that current research suggests that they are potentially more prevalent and widespread in child productions than previously thought (see, for example, Gibbon and Lee 2017a).
 The attestation of covert contrasts in relation to the literature in both the L1 and L2 is briefly considered in the following section.

 4.2.
 Covert Contrasts in L1 Acquisition and Adult L2 Acquisition

 Covert contrasts are statistically significant phonetic differences between two sounds, which may be acoustic or articulatory (Gibbon and Lee 2017a), and which, whilst potentially visible on a spectrogram, are not perceivable by the adult native speaker listener or in transcriptions carried out by native speakers (see, for example, Macken and Barton 1980).
 Child L1 studies on covert contrasts include, for example, the substitution or neutralisation of contrasting sounds, such as sibilant fricatives [s] versus [ʃ] in English or [s] versus [ɕ] in Japanese (Li et al. 2008).
 In this study, Li et al. (2008) demonstrate that statistically reliable phonetic differences in the production of two contrasting sounds are evident in acoustical analysis, which is otherwise not audible to native adult listeners.
 These findings provide insight into how child phonological errors or substitutions are classified, suggesting that some such errors may actually be rather more adult-like and systematic productions than they appear to the native speaker ear.
 Not all covert contrasts are exemplified in minimal pairs; covert contrasts may also be attested in the reduction of consonant clusters when a complex onset or coda is reduced to a singleton consonant.
 An anecdotal example illustrating how acoustic analysis can help to identify child development of language-specific phonotactics is the production of word-initial ‘s- + stop’ type consonant clusters (e.g., ‘stick’).
 A covert contrast might be identified in the absence of aspiration in the word-initial phoneme /t/ in ‘(s)tick’ [tɪk] versus aspiration in word-initial stop in the production of ‘tick’ [thɪk]10.
 Similar to the study by Li et al. (2008), the distinction between the production of /t/ may not audible to the native speaker listener, but in this instance may be identifiable on a spectrogram.
 At the same time, Gibbon and Lee (2017a) note that there is a relative scarcity of research studies and subsequent data to illustrate such contrasts.
-Gibbon and Lee (2017a) propose that acoustic analysis and other instrumental techniques, such as ultrasound (e.g., Zharkova et al. 2017) and electropalatography (e.g., Gibbon and Lee 2017a), may not always capture the existence of a covert contrast due to the complexity (and number) of phonetic cues on which to potentially hone (e.g., Harel et al. 2017).
+Gibbon and Lee (2017a) propose that acoustic analysis and other instrumental techniques, such as ultrasound (e.g., Zharkova et al. 2017) and electropalatography (e.g., Gibbon and Lee 2017a), may not always capture the existence of a covert contrast due to the complexity (and sheer number) of phonetic cues on which to potentially hone (e.g., Harel et al. 2017).
 It is suggested that incorporating perceptual judgements, whereby listeners judge along a continuous (rather than categorical) scale according to ‘target-likeness’ or ‘prototypicality’, may also help to provide evidence of covert contrasts where a measure of acoustic parameters may not (Gibbon and Lee 2017b, p.
 2)11.

 Methodological issues aside, evidence of covert contrasts has also been attested in L2 acquisition.
-Adult L2 studies, also focus on the incidence of covert contrasts in the neutralisation of minimal pairs, including those on vowels, such as high front vowels [i] and [ɪ] (e.g., Song and Eckman, 2019), finding that some adult speakers produce the two vowels with phonetic distinction (with statistical reliability), and in the voicing contrast between [p] and [b] (e.g., Eckman et al., 2015), reporting that some adult L1 Arabic speakers produce a statistically reliable contrast in voice onset time lags in L2 English.
+Adult L2 studies also focus on the incidence of covert contrasts in the neutralisation of minimal pairs, including those on vowels, such as high front vowels [i] and [ɪ] (e.g., Song and Eckman, 2019), finding that some adult speakers produce the two vowels with phonetic distinction (with statistical reliability), and in the voicing contrast between [p] and [b] (e.g., Eckman et al., 2015), reporting that some adult L1 Arabic speakers produce a statistically reliable contrast in voice onset time lags in L2 English.
 Similarly, Aljutaily and Alqweefl (2023) investigate the production of the Arabic /u/-/uː/ contrast by speakers of L2 Arabic from Indonesia and the Philippines, suggesting that the incidence of covert contrast decreases with increased proficiency and the suppliance of overt contrasts.
 Returning to the conundrum regarding the apparent delay between the acquisition and suppliance of L2 English third person singular agreement versus that on plural number on nouns by L1 Bengali speakers (e.g., Ingham 2019), it is feasible to suppose that the suppliance/omission of the inflectional morpheme ‘-s’ could be an example of a covert contrast in the context of third person singular agreement.
 That is, a possible explanation for what appears to be the omission of the inflectional morpheme ‘-s’ in one context (third person singular agreement) and not another (plural marking on nouns) is perhaps an outcome of listener judgement (i.e., the inflectional morpheme is phonetically present but inaudible to the native speaker listener for third person agreement in contrast to a ‘bare’ verb).
 In order to further consider why this line of argument is proposed to be a feasible explanation for the lower suppliance rates of third person singular agreement versus plural marking on nouns, we return once more to evidence from L1 acquisition, in particular the position of the root to which the inflectional morpheme ‘-s’ is attached within the utterance.

 4.3.
 Child Acquisition of English Third Person Singular Agreement and Plural Number on Nouns